cuyu/cuyu.github.io/about.md

 - `rouge` — A Jekyll plugin to display code blocks with colours
 - `jekyll-paginate` — A Jekyll plugin to display articles with multiple pages conveniently
+- ~~[不蒜子](http://ibruce.info/2015/04/04/busuanzi/) — A third-party service to record the site and article visit statistics~~
-- [不蒜子](http://ibruce.info/2015/04/04/busuanzi/) — A third-party service to record the site and article visit statistics
+- [StatCounter](https://statcounter.com) — A third-party service to record the site and article visit statistics
 - [Disqus](https://disqus.com/) — A third-party service to provide comment function

 ### About this blog